 Avoid wearing stripes or other patterns on air, if at all possible.
 Striped clothing may create a weird optical effect called a moire pattern, where competing patterns compete with each other for visual dominance.

 Don't wear all black or all white.
 Even though black is slimming, neutral tones like gray or light pastels like lilac or blue are good options.
-The camera will boost the contrast.
+The camera will boost contrast.
 White is a bad choice because it can be too visually overwhelming and "blind" the viewer.

 One color you should stay away from for a television appearance is green.
 Many special effects, such as weather and traffic maps, are projected on what's called a green screen.
 If you're wearing green and these effects are being used, you'll blend into the background.
 Don't wear flashy or dangly jewelry, and if you wear contacts or glasses, stick with contacts if you can.
 Sometimes glasses can reflect the glare from television studio lights.

 How to Choose Your On-Camera Outfit

 Make sure your clothes are comfortable.
 Don't pick a suit you hate to wear because you think it looks great.
 If you're uncomfortable, it'll show on your face and in your body language.
 Wear knee-length socks if you're wearing pants.
-If you don't, the skin might show when you cross your legs.
+If you don't, some skin might show when you cross your legs.
 Apply this same principle to skirts: If it's too short, it may appear awkward on camera, especially if you're seated.

 Since high-definition televisions are the norm, you'll want to wear makeup to hide undereye circles or flaws in your complexion.
 But try to find that happy medium; you don't want to slather on too much makeup and look like you're headed for the circus.
 As with your clothing, stick to neutral, muted shades for eye and lip makeup.